 Beginning Beekeeping Important Questions

-Thinking of adding honey bees to your backyard?
+Thinking of adding honey bees to your backyard (see 3 Reasons for Homestead Honey Bees)?
 Here are 7 beginning beekeeping important questions to ask before committing to honey bees (we didn’t necessarily think of all these before adding ours):

-It’s a good idea to imagine everything bad that could happen, and then locate the hive(s) with that in mind.
+It’s a good idea to try and imagine everything bad that could happen, and then locate the hive(s) with that in mind.

-Consider sun, shade, isolation (out of sight – out of mind is often good for neighbors), weeds, mowing (bees don’t like vibration), bad weather access, distance from the house, pests (skunks, bears, vandals, neighborhood boys, etc.), nearby activities (gardens, pools, etc.), pesticides, and getting equipment to the hive(s).
+As a minimum, consider sun, shade, isolation (out of sight – out of mind is often good for neighbors), weeds, mowing (bees don’t like vibrations like those cause by lawnmowers), bad weather access, distance from the house, pests (skunks, bears, vandals, neighborhood boys, etc.), nearby activities (gardens, pools, etc.), pesticides, and getting equipment to the hive(s).

-Some insurance companies have real issues with beekeeping and others don’t – it’s better to find out before the bees arrive.
+Some insurance companies have real issues with beekeeping and others don’t.
+It’s better to find out what your insurance company thinks before the bees arrive.
 And, are you planning on selling the honey?
-If so, you’ll need coverage for a business, not homeowner’s insurance.
+If so, you’ll need coverage for a business, not just homeowner’s insurance.

 Are honey bees legal where you intend to put them?